-[4] Special setbacks: See Section 32.09.
+[4] Special setbacks shall be as required in Section 32.05.

 Section 14.07.
 Building height requirements.

-The maximum permitted height for buildings and structures shall be thirty-five (35) feet, except as allowed by Section 4.03.
-The Commission may, however, allow construction and erection of buildings or structures exceeding thirty-five (35) feet in height, except that any application to exceed the maximum permitted height shall be treated as an application for a conditional use.
+The maximum permitted height for buildings and structures shall be sixty (60) feet, except as otherwise provided in Section 4.03.
+The Commission may, however, allow construction and erection of buildings or structures exceeding sixty (60) feet in height, except that any application to exceed the maximum permitted height shall be treated as an application for a conditional use.

 Section 14.08.
 Off-street parking and loading space regulations.